About the Climate-related Disclosures Register

 The thresholds for each entity are calculated as at the balance date of their 2 preceding accounting periods.

-Managers of registered investment schemes will be required to make disclosures for each scheme.
+Managers of registered investment schemes must make disclosures for each scheme.
 This ensures investors receive the information needed to understand the impact of climate change on the future performance of their investment.

-Entities incorporated overseas will be required to make disclosures if their New Zealand business is over the thresholds outlined above.
+Entities incorporated overseas must make disclosures if their New Zealand business is over the thresholds outlined above.

 Climate statements